MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/applying-group-policy-troubleshooting-guidance.md

 - Error code 5 (Access is denied)

-   This error code might indicate that the user doesn't have permission to Active Directory.
+   This error code might indicate that the user doesn't have permission to access Active Directory.

 - Error code 49 (Invalid credentials)

-   This error code might indicate that the user's password expired while the user is still logged on the computer.
+   This error code might indicate that the user's password has expired while the user is still logged on the computer.
 To correct credentials that aren't valid:

    1. Change the user's password.
    2. Lock/unlock the workstation.
-   3. Check if there are any system services running as the user account.
+   3. Check if there are any system services running on the user account.
-   4. Verify the password in service configuration is correct for the user account.
+   4. Verify the password in the service configuration is correct for the user account.

 - Error code is 258 (Timeout)